chrisryanhart/serverless-dog-app/README.md

 While I have no prior experience with serverless technologies and docker, I find them all fascinating and would love to master these new tools.
 I have a strong aptitude to learn and would enjoy the work.

 Finally I would like to add that all work has been done independently by me with zero assistance from other people.
-Integrity is a top value for me and if I speak openly and honestly if there was a problem I could not solve.
+Integrity is a top value for me and I speak openly and honestly if there was a problem I cannot not solve.